LaurenceWarne/eratosthenes/README.md

-# eratosthenes
+# Eratosthenes
-Random implementations of the sieve of Eratosthenes
+Random implementations of the sieve of Eratosthenes, see https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes for more detail.